Self-organized homogenization of flow networks

-Taken together we predict a parameter space of fast equilibration times, yet, it is crucial to note, that homogenization is not limited to fast equilibration.
-Channel wall erosion only depends on the integral over the square root on absorbed enzyme, see \Eqref{eq:widthdyn}, thus, large times dominate wall erosion and can easily be reached by increasing the pulse duration.
-Therefore, our theoretical framework predicts robust homogenization as long as enzyme pulse length $t_{\mathrm{e}}\gg t_{\mathrm{eq}}$ is much longer than the time for enzyme concentration for any individual channel within a network to equilibrate to the enzyme concentration upstream - even independent of network geometry.
+Yet, it is crucial to note that homogenization is not limited to fast equilibration.
+For homogenization to take place, in fact, narrow channels only need to erode more than the initial ratio of narrow to wide channel width, $\Delta w_{\text{nar}}/\Delta w_{\text{wide}}>w_{\text{nar}}/w_{\text{wide}}$, according to \Eqref{eq:homo}.
+Hence, channels may homogenize even if they do not erode equally but only roughly similar, which can be easily reached by adjusting the erosion pulse length.
+Channel wall erosion only depends on the integral over the square root of the absorbed enzyme, see \Eqref{eq:widthdyn}.
+Thus, similar erosion of channels within a network is reachable if large times after concentration equilibration dominate wall erosion.
+Such large times are reached by increasing the pulse duration.
+We test the transition from heterogenization at low pulse length to homogenization at increased pulse length in parallel channels, where now the parallel channels are partitioned into three section of varying width, see Fig.~\ref{fig:transition}.
+The very narrow entry section of the narrow channel ensures a much longer equilibration time in the narrow channel compared to the wider one.
+The small difference in width of the center section between the narrow and the wide channel, i.e.~$w_{\text{nar}}/w_{\text{wide}}\approx 1$, ensures that only a little less erosion in the narrow channel compared to the wide channel already hinders homogenization.
+Increasing the erosion pulse length relative to the equilibration time indeed promotes homogenization over heterogenization.
+Therefore, our theoretical framework predicts robust homogenization as long as the enzyme pulse length $t_{\mathrm{e}}\gg t_{\mathrm{eq}}$ is much longer than the time for enzyme concentration for any individual channel within a network to equilibrate with the enzyme concentration upstream - even independent of the network geometry.